patternleaf/lantern/lantern-server/README.md

 ## Building / Installation

-Intended to compile on OSX via the XCode project, or on a Raspberry Pi 3 (Raspbian Jessie w/Pixel kernel 4.4).
+Intended to compile on OSX (oh, sorry—macOS) via the XCode project, or on a Raspberry Pi 3 (Raspbian Jessie w/Pixel kernel 4.4).

 A few things you may need to install (assuming raspbian or other linux-y device):